holoviz/panel/doc/api/state.md

 `refresh_token`
 : The refresh token issued by the OAuth provider to authorize requests to its APIs (if available these are usually longer lived than the `access_token`).

+`served`
+:Whether we are currently inside a script or notebook that is being served using `panel serve`.

 `session_args`
 : When running a server session this return the request arguments.